pcdavies/DockerBasics/workshops/docker/Linux100.md

 docker network inspect bridge
 ```

 - This returns information about all the containers running on the default bridge.
-We see that our "restclient" container is assigned IP Address 172.17.0.1.
+We see that our `restclient` container is assigned IP Address 172.17.0.1.
 You can ping that address from the Host server.

 ![](images/100Linux/Picture100-10.png)

-- Ping the restclient container IP Address: (in this example the IP was 172.17.0.2)
+- Ping the `restclient` container IP Address: (in this example the IP was 172.17.0.2)

 - **Type** the following: